 Supplement.
-The supplement related to this article in available online at.
+The supplement related to this article is available online at https://doi.org/10.5194/ar-3-155-2025-supplement.

 Author contributions.
-NE led the overall study, analysed the results and wrote the paper.
+NE led the overall study, analysed the results, and wrote the paper.
 OT developed the inverse modelling algorithm and performed the inversions.
 MSO processed CrIS ammonia on a grid.
-SE developed FLEXPART version 10.4 model to account for the loss of ammonia from the chemistry transport model LMDz-OR-INCA.
-YB and DH set up and ran the chemistry transport model LMDz-OR-INCA.
-All authors contributed to the final version of the manuscript.
+SE developed the FLEXPART version 10.4 model to account for the loss of ammonia from the chemistry-transport model LMDz-OR-INCA.
+YB and DH set up and ran the chemistry- transport model LMDz-OR-INCA.
+All authors contributed to the final version of the paper.

 Competing interests.
-The authors declare no competing interests.
+The contact author has declared that none of the authors has any competing interests.